participatoryml/participatoryml.github.io/index.md

 -   **Tools that support community and worker organization** (Matias and Mou 2018; Irani and Silberman 2013; Salehi et al. 2015).

-## The Coronavirus Situation

-Being collocated with ICML, the workshop is planned to take place in Vienna, Austria, in July 2020.
-Due to the SARS-CoV-2/COVID-19 pandemic, it is likely that the conference and the workshop will be held either virtually, or be postponed.
-See [the official ICML website](https://icml.cc/) for any news.

 ## Call for Papers

 The workshop will include contributed papers.
-All accepted papers will be allocated either a poster presentation, or a 25-minute talk slot.
-We will publish non-archival proceedings.
+All accepted papers will be allocated either a virtual poster presentation, or a virtual talk slot.
+We will not publish proceedings, but will optionally link the papers and talk recordings on this page.

-We invite submissions of full papers, works-in-progress, and position papers.
-We expect that all papers introduce novel ideas or results: we will not accept works that have already been published.
+We invite submissions in two tracks:

+* **Research Track.** Full papers, works-in-progress, and position papers.
+We expect that these submissions introduce novel ideas or results.

-Papers should have up to 4 pages (excluding references, acknowledgements, or appendices), and be formatted using the ICML submission template.
+  The papers should have up to 4 pages (excluding references, acknowledgements, or appendices), and be formatted using the ICML submission template.
 Papers should be anonymized.

+* **Encore Track.** Papers that have already been accepted at other venues.

+  There are no format requirements for this track.
+The papers should be accepted at another recognized academic conference, and be submitted by one of the paper's authors.

-Submission website: TBD
+Submission website: **TBD**

 ## Timeline